joaoschoen/programming-book/book/content.md

 #### Preface for beginners

-I should note here as a warning that this is not an article written for anyone who is illiterate in the basics of how to write a simple web application, my intent here is to structure and deepen the fundamentals.
+I should note here as a warning that this is not an article written for anyone who is illiterate in the basics of how to program, my intent here is to structure and deepen those fundamentals.

-As such I highly recommend that if you don't have any of this base knowledge that you follow these two learning points.
+As such I highly recommend that if you don't have any of this base knowledge that you follow this preface to the risk, it is going to guide you on starting points for learning how to program and the basics of what is software development.

-But before you do that there is a reassurance that I want to give to you, please don't be alarmed or stress yourself over not understanding the meaning of the terms that you read or hear while doing the basic learning.
+But before you do that there is a reassurance that I want to give to you, please don't be alarmed or stress yourself over not understanding the meaning of the terms that you read or hear while studying.

+I myself am learning a lot while writing this book and reading the articles that I'll cite throughout it, there is no shame in not knowing or in having questions.

-You do not need to understand everything all at once that is going on, it is part of the process of learning to not understand things, if this still bothers you go on Wikipedia for any term that you don't understand and read **only** the first two paragraphs about it, this will give enough information for now.
+You do not need to understand everything that is going on all at once, it is part of the process of learning to not understand things.

+If this still bothers you to not understand something, a good practice is looking on Wikipedia for any term that you don't understand and reading **only** the first two paragraphs about it, you don't need to understand in depth how things work, just what they are.

 Pro tip 1: note down every new term that you don't understand, over time this will help you measure how much you know and how much you don't know.